|

 Boston Fern

-Also known as Lemon Button Ferns, this feathery plant works well as either a hanging or potted plant.
-They can tolerate dry conditions better than most ferns, grow about a 12” high, and are very effective at filtering out toxins.
+Also known as Lemon Button Ferns, this feathery plant works well as hanging plants or potted plants.
+They can tolerate dry conditions better than most ferns, grow about 12” high, and effectively filter toxins.

 Pet toxicity: This plant is safe for cats and dogs.